A LEARNING JOURNEY TO CULTIVATE

 “The course provided me important resources when it comes to grassroots work and community understanding, as well as participatory leadership methodologies.”

 Thales Tavares - Brasil

-A CALL FROM AMAZONIA-EDU AND
+A CALL FROM AMAZONIA-EDU

 Leader in community led sustainable development, FAS - Sustainable Amazon Foundation - is a nonprofit, non-governmental and non-partisan Foundation.
 Its mission is to promote the sustainable involvement, environmental conservation and improvement of the quality of life of community residents and users of protected areas in the State of Amazonas.